xmos/lib_qadc/doc/rst/qadc.rst

 Building and running the examples
 ---------------------------------

+The examples are designed to run on the ``XK-EVK-XU316`` (XCORE-AI-EXPLORER) kit although any xcore.ai hardware will work (please adjust the QADC ports accordingly).

 Ensure a correctly configured installation of the XMOS tools and open an XTC command shell.
 Please check that the XMOS tools are correctly sourced by running the following command::